-C. Influence of training dataset size
+6.3 Influence of training dataset size

-In practice, we want the number of training data to be as small as possible to reduce the training cost for new users.
-Therefore, we evaluated how many training data is needed by our system in order to provide both high-security protection and good user experience.
-Fig. 9(b) shows the system performance with different sizes of the training dataset.
+In practice, we want the amount of training data to be as small as possible to reduce the training cost for new users.
+Therefore, we evaluated how much training data is needed by our system in order to provide both high-security protection and good user experience.
+Fig. 16(a) shows the performance of the line-fitting model with different sizes of the training dataset.
 We can see that the average accuracy for the normal user is improved a lot by using more data for training since we have more knowledge about the distribution of the normal user's data.
-By contrast, the average accuracy of successful defense against either of two attacks is almost the same by using different numbers of training data.
+By contrast, the average accuracy of successful defense against either of the two attacks is almost the same by using different numbers of training data.
 The reason behind this is that the data distribution of the attacker's data is significantly away from that of the normal user.
 Therefore, our system can accurately reject two types of attacks even if the training data is limited.
+We also did the same experiment on the MCD-SVDD model, and the results are shown in Fig. 16(b).
+When there are only 10 training instances available, the MCD-SVDD model can only reject the replay attack with an accuracy of about 85%.
+By increasing the number of training instances to at 20 or more, the system performance can be largely improved to nearly 100%, especially against replay attacks.
 Overall, our system can provide both high-security protection and good user experience after collecting the voices of 20 words from the normal user, which is low-cost and easy to be used for new users.